Hidden Dangers in Water Care

 Recently, a few people have come into the store explaining how they got crystal clear water in their hot tub by removing chemical sanitizers and using hydrogen peroxide.
 The claim: peroxide is more natural.
 It lacks the odor of chlorine or bromine, feels better on the skin.
 It also breaks back down into regular water.

 It’s a tempting idea, and at first glance, it seems to make sense.
 I was very interested in how peroxide actually interacts with humans, water and bacteria.
-So I went looking, first to see if the claims these customers made are true or false, then to better understand any issues or problems.
+So I went looking, first to see if the claims these customers made are true or false, and then to learn what it is that peroxide actually does to the water.

 Let’s dive into the science and take a closer look.